-- a.
-Claims of discrimination in the terms and conditions of employment based on unlawful factors fall under the jurisdiction of the Clemson University Office of Access and Equity, the South Carolina State Human Affairs Commission, United States Equal Employment Opportunity Commission and federal anti-discrimination laws and are not within the scope of this policy. - b.
+- i.
+The granting or the failure to grant tenured status to faculty members or nonrenewal of employment contracts at the end of the contract term shall not be subjects for consideration by such grievance procedure. - ii.
+Claims of discrimination in the terms and conditions of employment based on unlawful factors fall under the jurisdiction of the Clemson University Office of Access and Equity, the South Carolina State Human Affairs Commission, United States Equal Employment Opportunity Commission and federal anti-discrimination laws and are not within the scope of this policy. - iii.
 The word "discrimination" as used in the remainder of this policy means differential treatment of similarly situated faculty members without adequate justification.
-Interactions with the Office of Access and Equity does not limit or change a faculty member's right to file a grievance for appropriate grounds. - c.
-South Carolina Code of Laws, Section 8-17-380(b) establishes the requirement for a grievance procedure which shall at an appropriate stage provide a hearing for such employees before an individual or committee designated for such purposes.
-In accordance with South Carolina Code of Laws, Section 8-17-380(b): - i.
-Discrimination in compensation, promotion, and work assignment shall be subjects for consideration by such grievance procedure.
+Interactions with the Office of Access and Equity does not limit or change a faculty member's right to file a grievance for appropriate grounds.